 Can I have a postcode to postcode drive time and distance lookup table?

-Adding more computers for increased parallel processing will eventually get us closer to a reasonable compute time.
-10 computers per task (not forgetting there are 4) and we could have started the processing as the Emperor Tiberius began his rule.
+- 10 computers per task (not forgetting there are 4 results to calculate) and we could have started the processing as the Emperor Tiberius began his rule.

 Now we have an idea about how long it would take to produce postcode to postcode drive time and distance tables, how much storage space do you think we will need?